Â鶹ÊÓƵ

 Election Rules:

-President: The election for this position will be held in spring semester for juniors only.
+Senior Class President: The election for this position will be held during the spring semester for juniors only.

-• Should provide relevant insight into why they are qualified and a vision to the student body of things they plan to work on during their presidency.
+• Address his/her fellow classmates, providing relevant insight into why they are qualified and a vision to the student body of things they plan to work on during their presidency.

-Treasurer: The election for this position will be held in spring semester for juniors only.
+Junior Class President: The election for this position will be in October for Juniors only.

 • Texas Academy Honor Society